-1. Building Footprint
+- 1. Building Footprint - a.

-a.
 Buildings must comply with the maximum building footprint as specified in the Building Dimensional Standards for each VCOD zone.

-- Building footprint includes all enclosed spaces whether for habitation or storage.
+- b.
+Building footprint includes all enclosed spaces whether for habitation or storage.
 Any parking area that is covered by a roof is included in the Building Footprint. - c.
 Building footprint includes decks that extend more than eight (8) feet from the building face. - d.
 The following features do not count towards the building footprint. - i.
-Portions of the building below the average grade and not visible from any right of way or adjacent lot line. - ii.
+Portions of the building below the average grade and not visible from any right of way or adjacent lots. - ii.
 Architectural features, as defined in Sec.
 9.2.6.B.10. - iii.
 Structures, as defined in Sec.
-1.5.3.D.

-2. Building Height
+1.5.3.D. - 2.
+Building Height - a.

-- a.
 Buildings may not exceed the maximum building height specified in the Building Dimensional Standards for each VCOD zone.
 Building height is measured as defined in Section 1.5.4.
 Height. - b.
-For the limited purposes of determining the applicable building height requirements, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district.

-3. Story Height
+For the limited purposes of determining the applicable building height requirements, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district regardless of whether such abutting property has opted-in. - 3.
+Story Height - a.

-- a.
 The Ground Story of a building must comply with the minimum story height requirements specified in the Building Dimensional Standards for each VCOD zone. - b.
 The height of the ground story and upper story(ies) of a building is measured vertically from the surface of the finished floor to the surface of the finished floor above, or to the top of the highest roof beam if no finished floor is immediately above, at all points. - c.
-The height of a half-story is measured vertically from the surface of the finished floor to the top of the highest roof beam above.

-Number of Stories
+The height of a half-story is measured vertically from the surface of the finished floor to the top of the highest roof beam above. - 4.
+Number of Stories - a.

-- a.
 Buildings may not exceed the maximum number of stories as specified in the Building Dimensional Standards for each VCOD zone. - b.
-For the limited purposes of determining the allowable number of stories for a building, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district.
+For the limited purposes of determining the allowable number of stories for a building, if an abutting property is within a VC2 or VC3 district the abutting property shall be deemed to be in such Overlay District and not the underlying zoning district regardless of whether such abutting property has opted-in.